 Gorgeous balcony, terrifying reserves?
 No thank you.

 Every building has its own personality, its own financials, its own rules.
 Some buildings have strong reserves and professional management.
-Some do not.
+Some don't.
 Some allow short term rentals.
 Some have strict owner occupancy requirements.
 Some have special assessments coming.
 A good Realtor knows how to dig into the details before a buyer makes a mistake.

 Townhomes in South Eola